aaimiranda/Build-a-Survey-Form/README.md

 * [Screenshot](#screenshot)

 ## General info
-This project is basically a simple webpage with a form to make a survey.
+These project is basically a simple webpage with a form to make a survey.

 ## Technologies
 Project is created with: